 Here's a must for Disney fans.
 You'll be transported into the many, many worlds that Disney owns.
 You can hang out at Cinderella's Castle or stand at the base of Avengers Tower.
 Want to jet through Star Destroyer ruins on Jakku or hang out with BB-8 on the Millennium Falcon?
 Be their guest.
 Yes, there's a Beauty and the Beast experience, too.

-The social platform AltSpace VR is pretty exciting.
-It's cross-platform (Gear VR, Oculus, HTC Vive) so it's a virtual hang out space that one-ups Oculus Social.
+The social app AltSpace VR is cross-platform (Gear VR, Oculus, HTC Vive) so it's a virtual hang out space that one-ups Oculus Social.
 You can watch streamed videos with other headset wearers and even share virtual web browsers.
 Well worth a look, especially since Microsoft is backing it.

 Jurassic World Blue

 Life finds a way to keep opening theme parks with dinosaurs.
-Jurassic World has been closed for four years now, but there's a volcano threatening the lives of these dinos.
+In this game, Jurassic World has been closed for four years now, but there's a volcano threatening the lives of these dinos.
 You'll head back to Isla Nublar with Blue in this episodic adventure as she looks for signs of life.
-Welcome (back) to Jurassic World.

 Affected: The Manor